Study Design

 FIREFLY-1 Design

-FIREFLY-1 is the largest clinical trial conducted in BRAF-altered R/R pLGG to date1,2
+The largest clinical trial in BRAF-altered R/R pLGG to date1,2

-137 patients received OJEMDA in the pivotal FIREFLY-1 trial conducted in collaboration with the Pacific Pediatric Neuro-Oncology Consortium3
+137 patients received OJEMDA in the pivotal FIREFLY-1 trial3

-FIREFLY-1 is an ongoing, global, open-label, nonrandomized, multicenter, phase 2 trial.1,3
+FIREFLY-1 is a global, open-label, nonrandomized, multicenter, phase 2 trial.1,3

 Key Inclusion Criteria3